FadyMohareb/webcircos_old/README.md

     </build>
 ```

-Build the project to create a WAR file that will contains all the dependencies.
+Build the project to create a WAR file that will contains all the dependencies by running the following command line:
 ```
 #!bash

 mvn clean install
 ```
+It will create the target directory in which the war file is located.

 **Starting the application**
 This application uses SpringBoot framework, which creates a stand-alone instance of Tomcat WebServer.
 It is possible to change all of the tomcat properties by passing command line arguments.